Aaron98990/ways-of-the-game/restarts.md

 - goal kick (Law 16)
 - corner kick (Law 17)

-I cover commonality among the laws and provide video links - I not re-writing the Laws here.
+I cover commonality among the laws and provide video links - I not re-writing the Laws here and exclude some things.
 I really encourage you to read directly from the Laws of the Game.
 Each restart Law is super short (less than one-page) and only takes about a minute to read.
 [Here's the link here](https://www.theifab.com/laws/latest/the-start-and-restart-of-play/) so it's easy to get started then follow along the restarts listed above with the associated law number.

 Please note that Penalties (penalty shoot-out), covered in Law 10.3, are not a restart.
 But they are very similar to the penalty kick (Law 15) so penalties are covered here.

-Also, please note that the goalkeeper releasing the ball after possession with the hand/arms is not a restart as the ball remains in play.
+Also, please note that the goalkeeper releasing the ball after control with the hand/arms is not a restart as the ball remains in play.
 Read more in the [goalkeepers section](/goalkeeper).

 ## Changing the restart

 > The referee may not change a restart decision [..] if play has restarted or the referee has signalled the end of the first or second half (including extra time) and left the field of play or abandoned the match.
 Law 5.2

-## Stationary
+## Position of restart

-Other than dropped balls and throw-ins, the ball must be stationary when kicked.
+The restart is taken at the position the offense requires or when play stops or where the ball left the field of play except:
+- Goalkicks can be taken any where in the defending team's goal area
+- Corner kicks can be taken any where in the corner area nearest to the point where the ball passed over the goal line
+- indirect free kicks to the attacking team for an offence inside the opponents’ goal area are taken from the nearest point on the goal area line which runs parallel to the goal line
+- free kicks to the defending team in their goal area may be taken from anywhere in that area
+- direct free kick offenses by the defender in the opponent's penalty area are a penalty kick taken at the penalty spot
+- The ball is dropped for the defending team goalkeeper anywhere in their penalty area if, when play was stopped when the ball was in the penalty area or the last touch of the ball was in the penalty area
+ - In all other cases, the referee drops the ball for one player of the team that last touched the ball at the position where it last touched a player, an outside agent or, as outlined in Law 9.1, a match official

-### Fienting
+## Fienting

 > Feinting: An action which attempts to confuse an opponent.
 Glossary